suzuryg/face-emo/docs/docs/faq/index.md

 # FAQ

-## The installation fails.

-Try the following approaches:

-- Update VCC to the latest version
-- Move your Unity project to a shallower directory (such as directly under the drive)

 ## The facial expression does not change when I change the hand gesture.

 Please check the following points: